eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + ***Experience working with analytics tools such as Google Analytics, Heap Analytics, Chartmogul, Baremetrics, Periscope, Tableau, Mode Analytics, Looker, or similar***
 + Data engineering experience and ***data pipeline tooling (e.g. Airflow, DBT)*** experience is a plus
 + To learn about the latest trends in hiring, technology, software development practices, data science workflows, machine learning workflows, and research
++ Specialist quantitative skills and/or qualifications in quantitative methods for social science, including data visualisation, database management (SQL), Python, Tableau visualisation or other data analysis tool sets.
 + skill set:
 	- data pipeline and workflow management teams:
 		* Airflow